 And, of course, here is the episode transcript:

-if you don’t know S E O stands for Search Engine Optimization.
-There are over 200 factors that Google, and likely other search engines use to rank content now with all the developments and artificial intelligence and machine learning.
-So how you rank in the search engine results, with over 200 factors, it’s important to know that some factors matter more than others.
+If you don’t know S-E-O stands for Search Engine Optimization.
+There are over 200 factors that Google, and likely other search engines, use to rank content.
+All the tech developments, like artificial intelligence and machine learning, allow search engines to determine high-quality content fairly accurately.
+So, how can you rank well on the search engine results page (SERP)?
+With over 200 factors, it’s important to know that some factors matter more than others.
 And so today we’re going to talk about the top 3 SEO ranking factors.

-Why Should You Focus on the Top Three SEO Ranking Factors?
+Why Should You Focus on These Three SEO Ranking Factors?

 The reason why is because if you’re a small business or you’re a larger business with a small marketing team, there’s only so many things you can worry about.
 So I would much rather you worry about the top three ranking factors if that’s all you’ve got time for.
 That’s rather than wasting time on some of the less heavily weighted ranking factors.